 The backcountry is further North than I’d been in my 19 years.
 So the summer months gave sunlight to this grand area late into the night.
 Dusk finally arrived around 10pm.
 After finishing the work day there were still several hours of daylight before bedtime.
 So I played card games, read, hiked, read, wrote, or read.
 Or wrote.

 The other thing I did was hike all over that wildflower covered country as much as I could.
 So I was informed how to handle myself if I ever came across a cougar, an Elk, or a moose.
 There was a prairie like vastness in front of the main house.
 Large open fields where large herds of elk and deer came to graze.
 As I sat and watched those majestic animals day and night, I continued to wonder how I was going to explain this to my friends in the Concrete paradise of Southern California.

 And yes, there were several moose who joined the mix every no and again.

 My uncle had told me that if I ever came across a moose I should just get out of his way.
 The best thing to do was get to a group of trees where the moose couldn’t get his antlers through.
 If it was a female moose, I needed to slowly back away and make sure I wasn’t between her and her baby, if there was one.
 But then I was assured, they would be more afraid of me and run away before I even saw them.

 So there I was, tromping around part of the 2,616 miles and I heard a rustle.
 I looked up and there he was.

-I applied to Boise State University when I got back to Southern California, was accepted and moved to Idaho a year later.
+Side Note: I moved to Idaho a year and a half later.
 And I never stopped writing.